opentok/opentok-unity-samples/README.md

 ### OpenTokSession.cs

-This class operates the OpenTok Windows SDK.
+This class operates the OpenTok SDK.
 This will connect to the session, listen for the `Connected`, or `StreamReceived` events and creating `Publisher` and `Subscriber` objects.

 The class takes two parameters in its constructor method, they are the GameObjects where the video will be rendered into.
 Note that these two GameObjects need to have a OpenTokRenderer attached.